vincefn/pyvkfft/README.rst

 See the script and notebook in the examples directory.
 The notebook is also `available on google colab
 <https://colab.research.google.com/drive/1YJKtIwM3ZwyXnMZfgFVcpbX7H-h02Iej?usp=sharing>`_.
 Make sure to select a GPU for the runtime.
+This may fail on old architectures (Kepler- to be confirmed)

 Status